CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Detecting and Verifying Cycles

 \cref{fig:Map induction} shows a traditional inductive proof that \( \mathtt{map}\ \mathtt{id}\ xs \doteq xs \).
 This can be mechanically translated to a cyclic proof from our proof system, see \cref{fig:Map cyclic}, with the simple trace \( xs,\, xs',\, \dots \) that corresponds to doing induction over \( xs \). \end{example}

 \end{toappendix}

-\section{Detecting and verifying cycles}
+\section{Detecting and Verifying Cycles}

 Our proof system is designed to be used in a goal-orientated manner.
-It is necessary to form cycles that allow us to make progress on a particular goal and subsequently verify that the global condition is satisfied, see \cref{def:Proof}.
+It is necessary to form cycles to produce a finite proof, and subsequently, verify that the global condition has been met.
 In this section, we discuss these high-level aspects of our proof search algorithm.

 There exists a generic cyclic theorem prover for sequent calculi --- the \textsc{Cyclist} system~\cite{brotherston2012generic}.
 It is generic in that it supports an arbitrary set of inference rules.
 Given this setup, it would be possible to na\"ively enumerate derivations of the goal formula and create cycles just when formulas are repeated.